solo-io/supergloo/docs/content/getting_started/enterprise.md

 The following guide describes how to get started with Gloo Mesh Enterprise on a managed Kubernetes environment such as GKE or EKS.

-## Before we begin
+## Prerequisites

+Before we get started, ensure that you have the following tools installed:

+- kubectl - Command line utility for Kubernetes
-- meshctl
+- meshctl - Command line utility for Gloo Mesh
-- istioctl
+- istioctl - Command line utility for Istio.
+This document assumes you are using istioctl v1.8 or v1.9.
-- jq (optional, but useful for rendering and navigating json)
+- jq (optional) - Utility for manipulating JSON

-- 3 clusters with contexts MGMT_CONTEXT, REMOTE_CONTEXT1, REMOTE_CONTEXT2, where MGMT_CONTEXT points to the cluster that will
-run the Gloo Mesh management plane and REMOTE_CONTEXT1/2 point to clusters that are running Istio and application workloads.
-If desired, the management cluster can also run a service mesh and workloads to be discovered and managed by Gloo Mesh.
-- license key at GLOO_MESH_LICENSE_KEY
+Three Kubernetes clusters, with contexts stored in the following environment variables:
+- MGMT_CONTEXT - Context for the cluster where you'll be running the Gloo Mesh Enterprise management plane.
+- REMOTE_CONTEXT1 - Context for the cluster where you'll be running a service mesh and injected workloads.
+- REMOTE_CONTEXT2 - Context for a second cluster where you'll be running a service mesh and injected workloads.

+Lastly, ensure that you have a Gloo Mesh Enterprise license key stored in the environemtn variable `GLOO_MESH_LICENSE_KEY`.

 TODO joekelley diagram

-## TODO joekelley install istio
+## Installing Istio

+Gloo Mesh Enterprise will discover and configure Istio workloads running on all registered clusters.
+Let's begin by installing
+Istio on two of your clusters.

+These installation profiles are provided for their simplicity, but Gloo Mesh can discover and manage Istio deployments regardless of their installation options.
+However, to facilitate multi-cluster traffic later on in this guide, you should ensure that each Istio deployment has an externally accessible ingress gateway.

-Let's install Istio on cluster 1:
+To install Istio on cluster 1, run:

 ```shell script
 cat << EOF | istioctl manifest install -y --context $REMOTE_CONTEXT1 -f -